What is a tech pack?

 (Psst!
 Wondering where you get all this info?
 The suppliers you buy your fabric and other materials from will have them.
 Here are the exact fabric details to include.)

-This can be one of the most tedious parts of the tech pack to fill in, especially if you’re creating product with lots of details and trims like outerwear or complex bags.
+This can be one of the most tedious parts of the tech pack to fill in, especially if you’re creating a product with lots of details and trims like outerwear or complex bags.

 One of the best tricks to fill in the BOM is to reference a similar product in the market.
 Examine it closely and make sure your BOM includes every material used, whether it’s on the outside or inside of your product (even on the very inside like interfacing or elastic), or part of the packaging materials.